 For years, one dedicated steward in Chelsea, MI gained permission from her large, industrial employer to take possession of all the lightly-used working gloves that factory standards had marked for disposal.
 The company (too modest to be named here) was supportive, but the volume quickly overwhelmed.
-That’s when The Stewardship Network got involved, picking up these extremely useful gloves, having them cleaned, sorting them into matching pairs, and getting them into the hands of nature’s many caretakers in across the Great Lakes area.
+That’s when The Stewardship Network got involved, picking up these extremely useful gloves, having them cleaned, sorting them into matching pairs, and getting them into (and onto) helping hands across the country.
 Today, gloves repurposed in this program’s earliest days are still put to use in service of a wide range of collaborative stewardship actions and we’re just warming up.

-Already, TSN Gloves for Good has diverted 7,719 pairs of gloves from landfills, avoiding 571 pounds of waste, preventing ~0.73 metric tons of greenhouse gas emissions, and saving our recipients $11,813 dollars better spent in other ways.
+Already, TSN Gloves for Good has equipped a staggering number of nature’s caretakers while diverting 25,591 pairs of gloves from landfills, avoiding 1,865 pounds of waste, preventing ~2.31 metric tons of greenhouse gas emissions, and saving our recipients $39,385 dollars better spent elsewhere.

 If you or your organization actively care for the land and water where you live and would benefit from a gift of these gloves, we’d be honored to assist.
 Local pickups (near Ann Arbor, MI) are available for free, or we’ll arrange to send them to you (within the continental US) if you can cover those costs.
 Please note that even with shipping expenses, our recipients are typically saving 70% – 90% compared to buying these gloves new.
 To start the process, just use the button at the top of this page or click here.